YanisBassoBert/yanisbassobert.github.io/_art/logos.md

 The logo represents two key stages of filmmaking: A typewriter symbolizes the pre-production phase, especially scriptwriting.
 A clapperboard illustrates the filming phase.
 A vibrant turquoise blue was chosen to give the project a strong and recognizable identity.
 The color also evokes calmness and introspection.

-# Science 2024: an Olympic games initiative (2019)

 # 🧬 Science 2024: An Olympic Games Initiative (2019)

 During exam season, I was unexpectedly contacted by Franck Debouck, then director of École Centrale de Lyon: